shadowpint/KardPay/README.md

  Features Included for the claim of browny points as mentioned in the problem statement.
  The project consists of both a web app and a mobile app.
 Web App is just an api based APP written in django and Hosted on Bluemix and Mobile app consumes API services like authentication,
  fetching of data, handling every other feature of the application.
+ - 60: Category -- Application developed on the 1st problem statement
  - 10: Accessing SD Card contents - 10: Camera  -- used for uploading profile photo in profile section
  - 10: Navigation Drawer  -- Can be accessed by tapping hamburger icon in the upper left corner of the screen
  - 15: Social login (Custom login)  -- custom athentication system made using API based Oauth2 token( API developed in django and hosted on bluemix)